Announcement - winners 2020, and future award decisions

-Last year, the Pupil Library Assistant of the Year Ceremony, planned for March 29th, had to be cancelled at short notice due to the COVID-19 pandemic.
+In 2020, the Pupil Library Assistant of the Year Ceremony, planned for March 29th, had to be cancelled at short notice due to the COVID-19 pandemic.
 We, the Judging Panel, hoped this would only be a postponement and that we would be able to continue with our plans at some point.
 A year later and we were forced to accept that this was not going to happen so we decided to move the event online.
+As the situation has not significantly changed we are also forced to accept that we will have to suspend any decision about the next award until we have a clearer picture of how the situation is affecting the capabilities of UK schools and their libraries.

 It is with reluctance that we are forced to announce the winners of the 2020 Pupil Library Assistant Award in this space.
 We would dearly love to be able to celebrate the extraordinary contribution these young people have made not just to their libraries, but to the greater fabric of their schools.